Baltic Travel Itineraries

 Driving allows you to discover places that public transport doesn’t always reach easily: the dunes of the Curonian Spit, the sandstone cliffs of Gauja National Park, the seaside charm of Pärnu, or quiet manor houses tucked into the countryside.
 You can stop in small towns for lunch, detour to forest trails, or pause at scenic coastal viewpoints without being tied to timetables.

 Road conditions are generally good, highways are straightforward, and cross-border travel is simple thanks to shared Schengen access.
-Parking in city centres is regulated but manageable, and many hotels offer secure options.
+Parking in city centres is regulated but manageable, and many hotels offer secure parking options.

 For travellers who value independence, photography stops, and a slower pace, a Baltic road trip is one of the most rewarding ways to experience the region.